karelleketers/karelleketers/README.md

 # Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="48px"/>, I am Ella Keters

 ## :sunglasses: About me
 I am a motivated, ambitious, and hardworking student in computer programming.
-I have acquired extensive knowledge in the field through my studies of 'Business Administration - Main subject Management and IT' and 'Computer programming'.
+I have acquired extensive knowledge in the field through my studies.
 I can handle working under pressure as well as communicate and collaborate seamlessly in a teamwork environment.
 My passion for analyzing and solving problems comes from my curious and perfectionistic nature.

 ***